GeorgeDoyle1175/Team_Profile_Generator_10/README.md

 When you have entered information about all of the team members, an HTML file will be generated in the output directory.

-* Dependencies
+## Dependencies
-inquirer - used for prompting the user for input.
+inquirer - used for prompting the user for input. fs - used to write index.html

-Credits
+## Credits
-This application was created by [Your Name].
+This application was created by George Doyle.